ywang297/Flask-app/README.md

 build SUMphora.site through flask

-These are the code used to build the website: http://www.sumphora.site/, where you can find the automatic summary of helpful reviews for product sold on Sephora's website.
+These are the code used to build the website: http://www.sumphora.site/, where you can find the automatic summary of helpful reviews for products sold on Sephora's website.

 The website is based on the Bootstrap template that can be found through the following link https://startbootstrap.com/template-overviews/landing-page/